particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 - If you're a contractor creating a product for another company, you may want to create a new Particle account for the company to own the products.
 One handy trick: Create this account in an email domain that you control for initial development.
 When you're ready to transfer ownership of the completed project, change the email to the destination company's email domain.
 Doing it this way is easier than trying to extract a single product out of your account.

-- When you get to the growth or enterprise plan you have an organization, which is your collection of products that belong to your company.
+- When you get to the basic or enterprise plan you have an organization, which is your collection of products that belong to your company.
 Products can be moved into that organization easily from the product configuration.

 - Changing the owner of a product from one user to another requires a [support ticket](https://support.particle.io/).
 Changing the email address of an account, which moves all of the devices, webhooks, products, and source in the Web IDE, can be done from account settings.